alexkolo/rag_nutrition_facts_blog/README.md

 #### Test Setup

 For this evaluation, only titles where the most relevant text chunk has a cosine similarity of `>0.8` with the title were used as ground truth.
 This made the evaluation more robust by ensuring that each title/query actually has a relevant chunk of text that the LLM should reproduce.
-This also made the evaluation more manageable in terms of time, since the evaluation can take quite a long time (e.g. ~1 min per answer generated), given the free tier of the LLM API provider used.
+This also made the evaluation more manageable in terms of time, since the evaluation can take quite a long time (e.g. ~1 min per answer generated), given the free tier of the LLM API provider was used.

 This restriction reduces the number of available titles/queries to 77.
 The cosine similarity between these titles and their most relevant text chunk is on average: `0.83+-0.02`.
 This is our baseline score for the RAG flow.
 For the RAG to be considered functional, it should achieve this score.